top of page

 • Biogeochemical characteristics of the object (moisture content, mineral properties, size etc.)

-That being said, even before an energy wave interacts with an object, it has to pass through the atmosphere where it may be influenced by clouds and gases (the wavelengths that constitute Solar radiation are particularly susceptible to these).
-The same is applicable after interacting with the object when the reflected wave exits the atmosphere (provided the imaging instrument is spaceborne).
+That being said, even before an energy wave interacts with an object, it has to pass through the atmosphere (subject to the imaging instrument being spaceborne) where it may be influenced by clouds and gases (the wavelengths that constitute Solar Radiation are particularly susceptible to these).
+The same is applicable after surface interaction when the reflected wave exits the atmosphere

-How Soil, Vegetation & Water respond to Solar Radiation.
+How Soil, Vegetation and Water respond to Solar Radiation.
 Source - seos-project.eu

-Figure 3: How Soil, Vegetation & Water respond to Solar Radiation.
+Figure 3: How Soil, Vegetation and Water respond to Solar Radiation.
 Source - seos-project.eu

-As can be gathered from the example in Figure 3, the rate of reflection varies considerably when soil, vegetation and water are exposed to the various wavelengths that constitute solar radiation.
-In the Near Infrared portion (band 4) of the spectrum for example, water has zero reflection whereas soil hovers around the 30-35% mark and vegetation has the highest reflection of them all touching 50%.
-This is in contrast to how the three materials respond to any of the other wavelength ranges (band 1, 2 & 3 i.e. RGB within the Visible Light portion or band 5 & 7 in the Intermediate Infrared portion of the electromagnetic spectrum).
-As a result, Multispectral imagery is commonly utilized to exploit such reflection variabilities in order to detect, delineate or classify distinct geologic features such as Farmlands, Lakes, Forests etc.
+As can be gathered from the example in Figure 3, the rate of reflection varies considerably when Soil, Vegetation and Water are exposed to the various wavelengths that constitute Solar Radiation.
+For example, Water has 0% reflection, Soil hovers around the 30-35% mark, and Vegetation has the highest reflection of them all touching 50% when interacting with Near Infrared (band 4) energy waves.
+This is in contrast to how these three material types respond to the other wavelength ranges, be it within Visible Light (band 1, 2 and 3) or within Intermediate Infrared (band 5, 7).
+As a result, through the use and processing of Multispectral Satellite Imagery datasets, one can exploit these varying solar energy reflectance characteristics of different objects to detect, delineate and classify distinct geologic features such as farmlands, lakes and forests.

-Besides Spectral resolution, there are other types of resolution as well which are important considerations in their own way for any research study that incorporates Remote Sensing.
+Besides Spectral Resolution, there are other types of Resolution as well which are important considerations by themselves for any research study which involves the use and processing of remotely-sensed data.
+Here's a short summary of the four resolutions-

-b) Spatial Resolution - measure of the smallest surface feature which the sensor can detect i.e. it is a dimension of the pixel size - for example, the dimensions of a pixel in RGB band of Sentinel-2 satellite constellation is 10 x 10 metres, hence the spatial resolution of this band is 10 metres
+2. Spatial Resolution - measure of the smallest surface feature which the sensor can detect i.e. it is a dimension of the pixel size - for example, the dimensions of a pixel in R, G, and B bands of Sentinel-2 satellites are 10 x 10 metres, hence the spatial resolution for these is 10 metres

-c) Temporal Resolution - how quickly the sensor can image the same object again i.e. the orbital cycle of the satellite - for example, Sentinel-5P satellite has an orbital cycle of 16 days which means that the same spot on the earth's surface is imaged by the satellite once every sixteen days
+3. Temporal Resolution - refers to how quickly the sensor can image the same object again i.e. the orbital cycle of the satellite - for example, Sentinel-5P satellite has an orbital cycle of 16 days which means that the same spot on the earth's surface can be imaged by it once every 16 days

-d) Radiometric Resolution - the quantity of energy signal information a sensor can perceive reliably i.e. with limited noise, over and over again - for example, the Radiometric resolution of OLI-2 instrument onboard Landsat 9 satellite is 14 bits sensitive which means that the sensor has 2^14 i.e. 16384 potential digital values - from 0 to 16383 - to store information in each pixel
+4. Radiometric Resolution - the quantity of energy signal a sensor can perceive reliably i.e. with limited noise, and on a consistent basis.
+For example, the Radiometric Resolution of OLI-2 Multispectral instrument onboard NASA's Landsat 9 satellite is 14 bits sensitive which means that the sensor has 2^14 i.e. 16384 potential digital values (0 to 16383) that it can use to store reflectance information in a pixel

 Radar Satellite Imagery.
 Source: BreakingDefense.com